manugarg/blog/content/posts/why-you-need-probers.md

 - TCP / UDP tests to ensure something is available or not available.
 - REST (HTTP) probes to APIs with or without Auth.
 - HTTP probes for important properties like homepage, docs, etc.
-- gRPC requests to services.
+- gRPC requests to internal and external services.
-- Kubernetes components probes, e.g. probe to verify kube-dns.
+- Kubernetes components checks, e.g., probe to verify kube-dns.
 - Database availability checks.
 - Object storage (S3/GCS) availability and performance.
-- Workflow probers to verify complex user journeys.
+- Workflow probers to verify complex user journeys, e.g., create a VM, verify the connectivity to VM, destroy the VM.

 ## Uptrend